rnd-team-dev/plotoptix/README.rst

 **Data visualisation in Python based on NVIDIA OptiX ray tracing framework.**

 **Started pushing transition to OptiX 7.
 This is quite a breaking change, the low-level code is rewritten completely.
-Windows is working, examples are updated.
+Windows and Linux are both working, examples are updated.
+Now testing multi-GPU.
-Linux will follow soon.
 Please, be patient!**

 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size/thickness and color of markers